Person chatting with an anonymous digital silhouette, representing hidden identity and deception in romance scams

 If you think you are experiencing signs your online relationship is a scam, take action immediately.

-- Report the scam to the FTC at reportfraud.ftc.gov.
+4. Report the scam to the FTC at reportfraud.ftc.gov .
 If you are in another country, report to your local consumer protection agency.

-- Report the profile to the dating app or social media platform.
-This helps protect other people.
+5. Report the profile to the dating app or social media platform.
+You can also log a complaint at the FBI's IC3 and the BBB Scam Tracker to help protect other people.

 Finally, be kind to yourself.
 Romance scams succeed because scammers are skilled manipulators.
 Falling for one does not make you foolish.
 It makes you human.